Sigm0oid/dynamodb-geo.py/README.md

         'ConditionExpression': "attribute_not_exists(hashKey)" # ...
 Anything else to pass through to `putItem`, eg ConditionExpression

 }
-geoDataManager.put_Point(PutPointInput(
+geoDataManager.put_Point(dynamodbgeo.PutPointInput(
-    GeoPoint(36.879163, 10.243120), # latitude then latitude longitude
+        dynamodbgeo.GeoPoint(36.879163, 10.243120), # latitude then latitude longitude
          str( uuid.uuid4()), # Use this to ensure uniqueness of the hash/range pairs.
          PutItemInput # pass the dict here
         ))

 ```